How to Install AWS CLI on Arch Linux

 Extract and Run the Installer

-Extract the archive and run the installation script:
+Extract the archive and install AWS CLI into the default AWS paths:

 sudo ./aws/install